marcelkalveram/awesome-product-engineer/README.md

 Online courses and educational programs designed to help engineers develop product thinking and cross-functional skills.

 - [Advanced Course In Product Engineering](https://cursos.escuelaescribano.com/advanced-course-product-engineering) - Helps engineers shift their mindset and transform themselves into Product Engineers.
-- [Complete Intro To Product Management](https://frontendmasters.com/courses/product-management/) - Teaches engineers all the necessary skills to become Product Managers
+- [Complete Intro To Product Management](https://frontendmasters.com/courses/product-management/) - Teaches engineers all the necessary skills to become Product Managers.
-- [Product School](https://productschool.com/) - Offers a wide range of product-related courses with an emphasis on AI, led by industry experts
+- [Product School](https://productschool.com/) - Offers a wide range of product-related courses with an emphasis on AI, led by industry experts.

 ## Tools